keshavagr025/first-Repo/README.md

 # first-Repo
-This is a practice and learning purpous
+This is a practice and learning of github.